 How to Block MegaCortex Infections All Together

-It’s recommended for many and Clare Computer Solutions best practice to have a weapons-grade backup solution, either off-site or in the cloud.
-As many strands of ransomware target these backups first, and foremost.
+Clare Computer Solutions’ best practice is to have a weapons-grade backup solution, either off-site or in the cloud, as many strands of ransomware target these backups first and foremost.

-In this article “Locking it Down: Remote Desktop Protocol,” we highlighted the need for many businesses’ to secure RDP Services that are publicly accessed via the internet.
-If your machine MUST run RDP, make sure it’s placed behind a firewall, and only made accessible via a VPN tunnel.
+In the article “Locking it Down: Remote Desktop Protocol,” we highlighted the need for many businesses to secure RDP Services that are publicly accessed via the internet.
+If your machine MUST run RDP, make sure it’s placed behind a firewall and only made accessible via a VPN tunnel.

-Although this ransomware isn’t being spread by email spam, it’s possible the Trojans listed above, can and will.
-That is why it’s crucial to always identify and inform you of this phishing, and social engineering attacks, to build greater awareness.
+Although this ransomware isn’t being spread by email spam, it’s possible the Trojans listed above can and will.
+That is why it’s crucial to always identify and inform you of phishing and social engineering attacks to build greater awareness.

 Does It Feel like I’m Speaking Another Language?